VyacheslavGarshin/NaiveMq/README.md

 Requirements
 --------------
 + .NET Standard for Client and Service
-+ .NET 6 for tests and Server
++ .NET 6 for Tests and Server, Management Console